willblev/boldar/README.md

 Sant Hilari, 331
 ```

-Using these predictions, it creates an interactive map in a file called [_map_w_scores.html_](http://willblev.github.io/boldar/EXAMPLE-map_w_scores.html) with colored pins on each location; green pins signify that mushrooms are very likely to be growing in the area, yellow pins means that there are probably mushrooms around, and red pins mean you aren't likely to find any mushrooms at all:
+Using these predictions, it creates an interactive map in a file called [_map_w_scores.html_](http://willblev.github.io/boldar/EXAMPLE-map_w_scores.html) with colored pins on each location; green pins indicate the top areas where mushrooms are very likely to be growing, yellow pins means that there are probably mushrooms around, orange pins are for the less favorable areas, and lastly, red pins indicate places that you aren't likely to find any mushrooms at all. (colors assigned by the quartiles of the scores)

 ![Example of boldar prediction map](https://github.com/willblev/boldar/blob/main/map_w_scores.png?raw=true)